AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-12-08-writing-better-css.md

 But you still end up shipping the same amount of output CSS.
 It would be nice if we could cut down on the repetition and only specify the primary selector once.
 And it turns out that we can!

-All major browsers now support the two pseudo-classes [`:is` and `:where`](https://developer.mozilla.org/en-US/docs/Web/CSS/:is).
-Both accept a comma-separated list of selectors to match, allowing you to write fewer lines of CSS to accomplish the same task as before.
-I'll discuss the differences between these two pseudo-classes [at the end of this section](#should-you-use-is-or-where), but for now, let's look at an example:
+All major browsers now support the [`:is` pseudo-class function](https://developer.mozilla.org/en-US/docs/Web/CSS/:is).
+It accepts a comma-separated list of selectors to match, allowing you to write fewer lines of CSS to accomplish the same task as before.

+{% aside %}
+  CSS also supports a similar pseudo-class function, `:where`, that also accepts a list of selectors.
+We'll look at the use cases for `:where` [in the next section](#2-safe-global-defaults-with-where).
+{% endaside %}

+Here's what our earlier example would look like if we were to use `:is`:

 ```css
 .nav-link:is(:focus, :hover, [aria-current="page"]) {}